As the field of logistics changes, many organizations need to address the factors affecting warehousing efficiency in order to prepare for the future.

 The following methods could help your staff work smarter and boost overall warehouse efficiency:

-- Cross docking.
 How fast do incoming products move out the door?
 If some goods are especially fast moving, shelving them upon arrival may not be efficient.
 Instead, move them to a staging area for pickers to find easily.
 Known as cross docking, this method enables quick retrieval, so workers don’t have to waste time shelving popular items only to have to pick them minutes or hours later.

-- Achieving quicker travel times.
 Pickers may need coaching on the fastest way to move from point A to point B. For instance, you could challenge workers to avoid backtracking by mapping the most efficient route through the warehouse before starting each order.
 In addition, it helps to inform everybody of any new changes to the warehouse layout, to minimize time spent wandering.

-- Improving pick list accuracy.
 If out-of-stock items make it to pick lists, pickers could waste time searching for unavailable inventory.
 That’s why it’s so important to use an inventory management system and ensure all available data is as accurate as possible.

-- Batch and cluster order picking.
 Batch order picking is when workers pick the same SKUs for several orders at the same time.
 This reduces travel time, since pickers can grab multiples of the same item at once.
 Cluster order picking is when pickers work on several orders at the same time—even if they don’t share SKUs in common.
 Why?
 Because it cuts down on overall travel time and prevents pickers from having to retrace their steps to and from the packing area with every order.

-- Pick and pass.
 Also known as zone order picking, this method assigns workers to designated zones.
 They then pick SKUs from their zones, place them in bins, and pass them on to the next zone.
 With this strategy, picking the order is a true team effort.
 Plus, picking and passing is ideal for warehouses that have problems with worker congestion.

-- Keeping SKUs together.
 If you have many similar items—like different-colored T-shirts in the same style—it makes sense to shelve these products next to each other.
 But avoid mixing SKUs.
 This creates confusion, wastes time during picking, and can lead to accuracy issues.

-- Know your fastest pickers.
 Not every worker can pick at the same speed, and that’s OK.
 But acknowledging, rewarding, and studying your fastest pickers to learn their techniques is a great strategy.
 You can even have new or slower workers shadow your top performers to pick up tips.

-- Active management.
 If worker productivity is low, this could be due to insufficient structure in the workday or unclear expectations, overall.
 It’s critical to allocate tasks and measure performance to keep workers on track.
 During downtime, assign tasks that can promote overall warehouse efficiency, like removing dead inventory or tidying staging areas.

 How to evaluate the efficacy of your work methodology